KPRC (AM): Sale of FM station, MOR format (1958–1977)

 The Houston Post sold KPRC-FM in 1958.

-In the 1960s and much of the 1970s, KPRC had an middle of the road (MOR) music format.
+In the 1960s and much of the 1970s, KPRC had a middle of the road (MOR) music format.
 A 1966 advertisement claimed that the station had the largest news staff of any Houston radio station and 20 billboards that had lights connected by telephone lines to its newsroom.
 The billboard lights shined when KPRC had news broadcasts.

 During Hurricane Carla in September 1961, KPRC AM and TV broadcast live coverage for 113 straight hours, starting three days before the hurricane reached land; KPRC AM was the flagship station among nearly 40 affiliates of the Gulf Coast Hurricane Warning Network.

 In 1962, KPRC broadcast the inaugural season of the Houston Colt .45s, a new Major League Baseball team.
 When the Colt .45s became the Houston Astros in 1965, KPRC continued broadcasting the games, with Gene Elston and Loel Passe hired as announcers.
 Other sports programming in the 1960s included University of Houston basketball, Rice University basketball, and Southwest Conference football.

 Billboard magazine's Radio Response Ratings survey in April 1965 found that KPRC had the highest ratings among stations that played pop standards albums, in all time slots from morning to late evening.
 The strong ratings continued into 1966, when KPRC began adding comedy shows and jazz music.

+Beginning in the 1971–72 season, KPRC began broadcasting Houston Rockets NBA basketball games, in the team's first season after moving from San Diego.

 The KPRC TV and AM stations moved to a new $3.2 million, 86,000 square foot facility on March 22, 1972.
 Former U.S. President Lyndon B. Johnson visited the dedication ceremony that day.

 In the spring 1976 Arbitron survey, KPRC ranked tenth in the Houston/Galveston market with an average 15,100 listeners per week.
 Having reduced music programming in recent years, KPRC changed its programming in 1976 to have talk shows during the day and music in evenings.
+In another programming change, after the 1975–76 season, the Rockets moved their game broadcasts from KPRC to KXYZ.